felipelouza/lyndon-array/README.md

 SACA-K+LA extends the optimal suffix sorting algorithm **SACA-K** \[2\] to also compute LA in linear time using O(\sigma) words of additional space, which is optimal for alphabets of constant size.

-Experimental results have shown that our algorithm is competitive in practice.
+Experimental results have shown that our algorithm is competitive in time and space, compared to solutions that compute only LA.

 We provide four versions of SACA-K+LA, the last version, option ``-A 10``, corresponds to the **optimal solution**.

 ## Build requirements